Henry Ponting and Hesther Wetmore

 - Ann Ponting, aged 25

-At the time the census was taken Hesther was staying with her son Charles at Taynton and daughter, Ellen, aged 12 was a pupil at St Mary's School in the parish of St Mary's de Lode in the boundaries of the city of Gloucester.
-Son Henry's whereabouts are dealt with in Chapter 4 and Charles' below.
+At the time the census was taken Hesther was staying with her son Charles at Taynton and her daughter, Ellen, aged 12 was a pupil at St Mary's School in the parish of St Mary's de Lode in the boundaries of the city of Gloucester.
+Son Henry's whereabouts are dealt with in Chapter 4 and Charles' below and in Appendix J.

-As Ann Ponting is listed last, I suspect that she is not one of Henry and Hesther's children, but possibly George Ponting and Hesther Cullimore's daughter (Appendix H)?
+As Ann Ponting is listed last, I suspect that she is not one of Henry and Hesther's children, but their niece, most likely George Ponting and Hesther Cullimore's daughter (Appendix H)?

 By 1851 the census for Mobley in the parish of Hamfallow includes entries for: